Penzo00/AMYCO-Robot/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details. (to be honest, there is no license)
+See the LICENSE file for details.